tamuctf/ctfd-shell-plugin/README.md

 # CTFd-shell-plugin
-Plugin for CTFd that integrates a web based shell using docker containers *DISCLAIMER* This plugin is not complete and not guaranteed to be secure
+Plugin for CTFd that integrates a web based shell using docker containers.

+*DISCLAIMER* This plugin is not guaranteed to be secure

 # Usage:

-##Plugin:
+## Configuration:
+There are a few manual configurations you will have to do in order to succesfully setup the plugin.

+### Apache:
+The web based shell is routed through an Apache web server with ssl enabled and then passed to the shellinabox container locally.
+In order to setup the Apache web server for your ctf you have to make a few changes.
+1. Add `ServerName www.example.com` and `ServerAlias example.com` with your url to the
+`docker/apache-docker/default-ssl.conf` file.
+2. Change `ProxyPass / http://192.168.1.68:4300/ ` and `ProxyPass /shell http://192.168.1.68:4300/` to the local/private address of your shell server.
+Note: `localhost` will not work as the address due to the web server being inside of a docker container.
+3. Replace `apache.crt` and `apache.key` with your own certificates.

+### Plugin:
+The plugin files need a few changes in order for it to work properly for your ctf.
+1. In `ctfd-shell-plugin/shell-plugin/shell-templates/shell.html` change `src="https://shell.ctf.tamu.edu/shell/"` to the public address of your shell server.
+2. Replace `'localhost'` on line 27 in `ctfd-shell-plugin/shell-plugin/shell.py` with the private address of your shell server.
+3. Replace `'localhost'` on line 5 in `ctfd-shell-plugin/server-scripts/shell_queue_recv.py` with the private address of your shell server.
-Copy shell-plugin directory into to the plugins directory of CTFd
+4. Copy shell-plugin directory into to the plugins directory of CTFd

-##setup.sh
-Run to set up all of the environment tools this plugin needs

-##add-user.sh
-Script that takes a username as an argument, creates the user, changes the login shell of the user to user-shell, and creates a docker container for that user

-##user-shell
-A login script for users that you want to be directly logged into its corresponding docker container
+### Setup
+The final configuration needed is to just build and launch the docker containers.
+Run `./setup.sh`